100 sports records and the stories behind them

 2019: Joe Burrow sets college TD mark

 LSU’s Joe Burrow broke the NCAA’s single-season passing touchdown record with a four-yard pass to Thaddeus Moss in the 2020 National Championship Game.
 Burrow finished his final season at LSU with a Heisman Trophy and 60 touchdowns passes, two more than Hawaii’s Colt Brennan (58) in 2006.
+Burrow is now contracted to be the Cincinnati Bengals quarterback through 2025.

 2019: Mariano Rivera earns unanimous election